tiberiusbrown/abc/README.md

 # ABC Compiler and Interpreter for the Arduboy FX

-ABC is a scripting language with an associated interpreter available for the Arduboy FX.
-It is primarily designed to be a gentle introduction to programming in a C-like statically typed language.
+ABC is a C-like scripting language with an associated interpreter designed for the Arduboy FX.
+It includes runtime error checking and support for various FX assets, such as sprites, fonts, strings, and arbitrary data.

 - [ABC Compiler and Interpreter for the Arduboy FX](#abc-compiler-and-interpreter-for-the-arduboy-fx)
   - [ABC: Differences from C](#abc-differences-from-c)